0844 819 8715

 Roker Beach, a mishmash of cliff stacks and golden sands, is home to the Sunderland International Airshow, an annual event that sees planes skim the Roker waves every July.
 Roker is 18 miles from Newcastle Airport.
 Seaburn and Marsden Bay also come highly recommended – a short trip up the coast from Roker.

 Finally, the local football teams have impressive stadiums within a short drive of the airport.
 St. James' Park, the home of Newcastle United, is seven miles from the airport.
-The Stadium of Light, home venue of Premiership side Sunderland, is 10 miles southeast of St. James', and costs about £40 in a taxi from the airport.
-Match days can get a little hectic, however, so be sure to plan your trip
+The Stadium of Light, home venue of Premiership side Sunderland, is 10 miles southeast of St. James', and costs about £30-35 for up to 4 people in a taxi from the airport.
+Match days can get a little hectic so be sure to plan your trip.